Citation, DOI, disclosures and article data

 Two years later, in 1872, both moved to Kaiser Wilhelms University of Strasbourg 1.

-At the age of 30, in 1875 he became Professor of Physics at the Academy of Stuttgart-Hohenheim in Württemberg, which granted him German citizenship 1.
-This appointment was also short-lived, and Wilhelm moved back to Strasbourg in 1876 as Professor of Theoretical Physics, back at Kaiser Wilhelms University.
+At the age of 30, in 1875, he became Professor of Physics at the Academy of Stuttgart-Hohenheim in Württemberg, which granted him German citizenship 1.
+This appointment was also short-lived, and Wilhelm moved back to Strasbourg in 1876 as Professor of Theoretical Physics at the Kaiser Wilhelms University.

 Following significant publications, he moved in 1879 to the Justus von Liebig University of Giessen, where he was given the opportunity to design a new department.

-In 1888 he moved to the Physical Institute at the University of Würzburg (city in region of Franconia, Northern Bavaria, Germany) where he was to make the discovery he is most famous for.
+In 1888 he moved to the Physical Institute at the University of Würzburg, a city in the region of Franconia, Northern Bavaria, Germany.
+It was in Würzburg that he was to make the discovery he is most famous for.